-- iii.
-The annual registration fee on farm trucks and farm tractors shall be \$25.00. - iv.
-The annual registration fee on a commercial trailer shall be \$45.00. - v.
-The annual registration fee on a farm trailer shall be \$20.00. - vi.
-The one time permit fee for all terrain vehicles is \$6.00. - 2.
+- (II) Veterans of foreign wars, Special Fee: \$60.00 for registration years 1-4; \$40.00 for registration years 5-12; and for registration years 13 and over, the same fees as provided above in this subdivision 1 for other eligible vehicles; - (III) Disabled veterans, Special Fee: \$5.00 for registration years 1-8; and for registration years 9 and over, no fee; - (IV) Winners of medals of honor, bronze or silver stars, equivalent medals for bravery or heroism in combat, Special Fee: \$7.00 for registration years 1-8; and for registration years 9 and over, no fee: - (V) Prisoners of war: exempt from registration fee. - ii.
+The annual registration fee on farm trucks and farm tractors shall be \$25.00. - iii.
+The annual registration fee on a commercial trailer shall be \$45.00. - iv.
+The annual registration fee on a farm trailer shall be \$20.00. - v.
+The one-time permit fee for all-terrain vehicles is \$6.00. - vi.
+The annual registration fee for tribal citizens who present documentation that they are personally qualified through the Oklahoma Department of Public Safety (DPS) as being physically disabled and having a five (5) year expiration parking permit from DPS shall be free of charge.
+Any Cherokee citizen who is eligible for a "physically disabled" license plate or whose vehicle has had modifications because of the physical disability of the owner or of an individual related to the owner within the second degree of consanguinity (parent, grandparent, child, grandchild or sibling by blood) may register the vehicle for the fee prescribed above.
+This fee shall be in lieu of all other registration fees provided by this act. - 2.
 Registration tax on personal vehicles.
-There is hereby levied a registration tax of one and one-half percent (1.5%) of the actual purchase price of personal vehicles not previously registered with Cherokee Nation or any other tribe or with any state, provided that the actual purchase price is no more than twenty percent (20%) less than the average retail value.
-This registration tax shall also be levied upon any vehicle registered pursuant to this Act upon its sale by a tribal citizen to another tribal citizen.
-The "average retail value" as used in this subdivision shall be determined from a published index of automobile values to be specified by the Commission in its rules and regulations adopted pursuant to this Act. - 3.
+There is hereby levied a registration tax of one and one-half percent (1 1/2%) of the actual purchase price of personal vehicles not previously registered with Cherokee Nation or any other tribe or with any state, provided that the actual purchase price is no more than twenty percent (20%) less than the average retail value.
+This registration tax shall also be levied upon any vehicle registered pursuant to this act upon its sale by a tribal citizen to another tribal citizen.
+The "average retail value" as used in this subdivision shall be determined from a published index of automobile values to be specified by the Commission in its rules and regulations adopted pursuant to this act. - 3.
 Registration tax on commercial vehicles.
-There is hereby levied on every commercial vehicle registered with Cherokee Nation a registration tax equal to one-half (1/2) of the amount of the tax which would otherwise be imposed by subsection 2 of this section if the vehicle were a personal vehicle.
-Provided, however, the owner of said vehicle shall be required to sign an affidavit, under oath, in such form as shall be prescribed by the Commission, stating that the vehicle will be used primarily for trade or business purposes, and shall either: - a. affix the federal employer identification number of said business to the affidavit, or - b. cause the name of the business to be permanently affixed to each side of said vehicle in letters or numerals of at least one inch (1") in height and in a color contrasting with the color of said vehicle.
+There is hereby levied on every commercial vehicle registered with Cherokee Nation a registration tax equal to one-half (1/2) of the amount of the tax which would otherwise be imposed by subdivision 2 of this section if the vehicle were a personal vehicle.
+Provided, however, the owner of said vehicle shall be required to sign an affidavit, under oath, in such form as shall be prescribed by the Commission, stating that the vehicle will be used primarily for trade or business purposes, and shall either:

+a. affix the federal employer identification number of said business to the affidavit, or b. cause the name of the business to be permanently affixed to each side of said vehicle in letters or numerals of at least one inch (1") in height and in a color contrasting with the color of said vehicle.

 Proof of trade or business purposes shall be required each year for subsequent registrations.
-This registration tax shall also be levied on any commercial vehicle registered pursuant to this Act upon its sale by one tribal citizen to another tribal citizen.
+This registration tax shall also be levied on any commercial vehicle registered pursuant to this act upon its sale by one tribal citizen to another tribal citizen.